 Thin clients can be purchased, leased, rented, procured with as-a-service concepts, or as a combination hereof.
-One of the key factors informing the decision of the procurer is whether they can use a one-time or multi-year budget.
+The approach selected by the procurer depends not least on whether it has a one-off budget or a budget covering several years.
 A decision for one of these models should usually already be made as part of a cost-efficiency analysis while preparing for procurement.

-Overall thin client costs comprise the costs for associated support services and software (licence fees/maintenance) as well as energy consumption costs.
+Overall thin client costs comprise the costs for associated support services and software (licence fees / maintenance) as well as energy consumption costs.